ajakaja/ajakaja.github.io/_posts/2018-06-15-geometric-mean.md

 Note that $$ \GM[x] \text{GSD}[x]^{\pm 1}$$ means the two values are $$(\GM[x] \text{GSD}[x], \frac{\GM[x]}{\text{GSD}[x]})$$.
 Clearly the GSD should be not too different from $$1$$, such that 68.2% of values fall in the range of $$\text{GSD}[x]^{\pm 1}$$.

-Analogously, if your data is well-described by a GM + GSD, it's _not_ well-described by an AM + SD, because it should be positively skewed, while your SD would suggest that the data is spread evenly around the mean.
-(Consider how weird it would be to say that "X% of the data falls within $$\frac{\mu}{2}$$ and $$2 \mu$$" for non-skewed data like a normal distribution!)
+Analogously, if your data is well-described by a GM + GSD, it's probably _not_ well-described by an AM + SD, because it should be positively skewed, while your SD would suggest that the data is spread evenly around the mean.
+(Consider how weird it would be to say that "X% of the data falls within $$\frac{\mu}{2}$$ and $$2 \mu$$" for non-skewed data like a normal distribution.)

 If reporting confidence intervals for a given $$P$$-value, using geometric statistics, they will also not be the same distance from the geometric mean.
 For $$P=0.95$$, with z-score $$z = 1.96$$ (ie laughably permissible, false positives everywhere), the confidence intervals are: